NordicPlayground/nrf52-esb-broadcaster/readme.md

 Requirements
 ------------
 - nRF5 SDK version 12.1.0
-- nRF52DK
+- nRF52 DK

 The project may need modifications to work with later versions or other boards.

-To compile it, clone the repository in the /nRF5_SDK_12.1.0/examples/proprietary_rf/ folder (or any other subdirectory under /nRF5_SDK_12.1.0/examples/examples/)
+To compile it, clone the repository in the /nRF5_SDK_12.1.0/examples/proprietary_rf/ folder (or any other subdirectory under /nRF5_SDK_12.1.0/examples/)

 About this project
 ------------------